Georgia district struggles to teach online; quarantines grow

 “We anticipated positive tests among students and staff could occur, which is why we put a system into place to quickly contact trace, mandate quarantines, notify parents and report cases and quarantines to the entire community,” a spokeswoman for the district, Barbara Jacoby, said in an email Tuesday.
 “We are not hesitating to quarantine students and staff who have had possible exposure to a student or staff member who has tested positive.”

-The quarantines have affected at least 19 schools in the district.
+The quarantines have affected more than 20 schools in the district.

 The district gave parents the option of sending their children to school or having them learn from home to start the year.
 Nearly a quarter chose to learn from home.